540792740/Marlabs_UI/src/React/React Coding.md

 ###4.
 Redux:  Redux is a predictable state container for JS app
         a> `npm install redux`
+        b>      1>`Store`： holds the state of Application
+                    Responsibilities:
+                        A> Holds application state
+                        B> Allows access to state via getState() C> Allows state to be updated via dispatch D> Register listenners via subscribe(listenner)
-        b>  `Store`： holds the state of Application `Action`: Describes the changes in the sate of the App `Reducer`: carries out the sate transition depending on the action
+                        E> Handles unregistering, by a function returned  by subscribe 2> `Action`: Describes the changes in the sate of the App 3> `Reducer`: carries out the sate transition depending on the action

         c> principle:
             1>